istvan-fodor/twitter-scala-scraper/README.md

 # twitter-scala-scraper

 This is a Scala application that you can use to read tweets off of Twitter and store in JSON format.
-To build from source, you need Java 8 and Maven 3.
+To run the application you require Java 8, to build from source, you need Java 8 and Maven 3.
 In the cloned directory build with  `mvn clean install`.
 After the build finished you can execute twitter-scraper-jar-with-dependencies.jar form the target folder on the command line:

 `cd target`